lenomicheal/softmania_project/README.md

-# Full-Stack Web Application
+# Sigup and login Project

-This is a full-stack web application with a Python Flask backend and a simple HTML/CSS/JavaScript frontend.
+This is a basic Fullstack project built with a Python Flask backend and HTML/CSS/JavaScript for frontend.

 ## Technologies Used